 sudo apt update

-sudo apt upgrade grub-customizer
+sudo apt install --only-upgrade grub-customizer

 After updating, verify the new version installed successfully: